-A good while back, I wrote a post sharing a series of books that I thought every blogger should read.
+A while back, I wrote a lengthy post sharing all of the books that I have read and thought every blogger should read too.

-One of those books was The One Thing by Gary Keller.
+One of those books was titled The One Thing by Gary Keller.

-Gary’s vision and theories based around focus, time and task management and productivity, really paved a new way in which I thought and operated as a blogger and online business person.
+Gary’s visions and theories around focus, productivity, time and task management, really paved a new way in which I thought and operated as a blogger and solopreneur.

-The truth however is that they’re actually getting less things done, and making a bunch of errors in the same process.
-He shares countless startling studies and theories that actually prove this concept.
+He shares countless startling studies and theories that actually prove this very concept.

-In the book he also quotes a saying by Steve Uzzell, which has really stuck in my mind, and which goes like this:
+In the book he also quotes a saying by Steve Uzzell, which has really stuck in my mind, the quote goes:

 “Multitasking is merely the opportunity to screw up more than one thing at a time”

 Gary goes on to talk about how multitasking has become the mainstream element in all our lives, and how we often do it without thinking about it, not just in business, but in life too.Multitasking is merely the opportunity to screw up more than one thing at a time - Quote by Steve UzzellClick To Tweet

 I started reflecting on this and thought long and hard about how I was organizing myself on a daily, and even weekly basis in my business and life.

 I couldn’t help but think of all the things I was trying to juggle working from home, running a blog, an online business, being a dad, a husband, and everything else.